sanika-cs/AI-Powered-Text-to-Chart-Generator-System/README.md

 **Output:**
 - Bar chart with regions on x-axis
 - Total sales on y-axis
-- Filtered for products  in 2024
+- Filtered for sales in 2024

 ---